pu2clr/SI4735/README.md

 It has been observed in several tests.
 Some tips:

 1. Avoid using the computer connected to the mains during testing.
-The electrical grid can disturb the communication between the Arduino based board and the SI47XX device;
+The electrical grid can disturb the communication between the Arduino based board and the SI47XX device
 2. The RESET pin is not configured properly.
-Check the connection of the SI47XX pin 15 (RST) and the Arduino based board;
+Check the connection of the SI47XX pin 15 (RST) and the Arduino based board
 3. Try to use a 22K pull-up on Arduino Board pin used for reseting (RESET PIN).
 It may be needed if you are using some Arduino based boards like (Atmega32, Atmega128 etc)
 4. If the SI47XX pin 16 (SEN) is grounded, the I²C bus address must be 0x11, otherwise it must be 0x63 (the default I2C bus address is 0x11).
-Preferably, keep this pin grounded;
+Preferably, keep this pin grounded
-5. Check if the pins 17 (SCLK / SCL) and 18 (SDIO / SDA) of the SI47XX device are correctly connected to the Arduino board pins;
+5. Check if the pins 17 (SCLK / SCL) and 18 (SDIO / SDA) of the SI47XX device are correctly connected to the Arduino board pins
-6. Check the pull-up resistors connected to the pins 17 (SCLK / SCL) and 18 (SDIO / SDA) of the SI47XX device;
+6. Check the pull-up resistors connected to the pins 17 (SCLK / SCL) and 18 (SDIO / SDA) of the SI47XX device
 7. Check the voltage on SI47XX pin 15 (RST).
 It should be 3.3V.
 All digital pins of your Arduino must have 3.3v when in HIGH condition.
-If it is greater than 3.3V, probably you are using an 5V board;
+If it is greater than 3.3V, probably you are using an 5V board
 8. If you are using the Arduino Pro Mini 3.3V (8MHz), be sure you selected the correct board on Arduino IDE Tools menu, Processor: __"Atmega328P (3.3V, 8MHz)"__.
-By default, the Arduino IDE uses the 5V processor version;
+By default, the Arduino IDE uses the 5V processor version
 9. Do not try to power an ATmega328 Arduino Board designed to work with 5V and 16MHz with a 3.3V supply.
 That configuration will make your system unstable.
-See [ATmega328P Datasheet](http://ww1.microchip.com/downloads/en/DeviceDoc/Atmel-7810-Automotive-Microcontrollers-ATmega328P_Datasheet.pdf);
+See [ATmega328P Datasheet](http://ww1.microchip.com/downloads/en/DeviceDoc/Atmel-7810-Automotive-Microcontrollers-ATmega328P_Datasheet.pdf)
 10. Do not try to power your Arduino based board designed to work with 3.3V with greater voltage.
-See the technical specifications of your Arduino Board and remember that the maximum voltage of the SI47XX MCU CONTROL INTERFACE is 3.6V;
+See the technical specifications of your Arduino Board and remember that the maximum voltage of the SI47XX MCU CONTROL INTERFACE is 3.6V
 11. Check the external crystal and its capacitors connections.

 __Attention__: The pins numbers above is considering Si473x-D60(SSOP) package.